Keyboard shortcuts

 # CLI argument

-rockfish --license /etc/rockfish/license.json ingest -i eve.json
+rockfish --license /etc/rockfish/license.json sigma

 # Or in rockfish.yaml